-SECTION II - USA CURLING Championship Policies GENERAL RULES AND GUIDELINES and Rules of Competition also apply.
+SECTION II - USA CURLING Championship Policies GENERAL RULES AND GUIDELINES

+1. Overview: The policies stated in this section apply to all USA Curling Championships, unless otherwise noted.
+Specific USA Curling championship Event Procedures Documents (EPDs) override policies in this section.
+For any national event that leads to a world event, the WCF Rules of Curling and Rules of Competition also apply.
 Be sure to familiarize yourself with the WCF rules by going to https://worldcurling.org/competitions/rules/.
 For the Men's and Women's National Championships, Mixed Doubles National Championships, the Wheelchair Mixed Doubles National Championships, and the Junior National Championships, all players who advance to the world event are required to sign and abide by USA Curling's National Team Athlete Agreement.